Dean Ormston: Biography

 Ormston was born in Barnsley, South Yorkshire, England and earned a degree in art and illustration at Leeds University sometime around the mid-1980s.
 For the following few years he spent his time between playing the drums in various bands, some of which released singles and compilation album tracks (The Silent Scream, The second Coming, This Colossal Youth) and working part-time in a Sheffield comic-book shop with fellow budding artists Nick Percival, Greg Staples and filmmaker Lee Ford.
 Sometime in 1990 he moved into working full-time as an artist working mainly for Judge Dredd Megazine.

 Ormston's dark, thick paints were seen in action on the Judge Dredd strip on numerous occasions, most notably in the Judgement Day and Raptaur storylines.
-For the Judge Dredd Megazine Ormston also created, with Si Spencer, the comedy strip Harke & Burr, a twist on the notorious grave robbers Burke and Hare.
+Ormston also created, the comedy strip Harke & Burr with Si Spencer.
+Harke & Burr is a twist on the notorious grave robbers Burke and Hare.
 He drew part of "The Kindly Ones" story arc in Neil Gaiman's The Sandman series.
 His work can also be seen in the Predator comics for Dark Horse, Lucifer and Books of Magic for DC Vertigo.